KYOTO Central Kyoto Explore Japan's rich history and cultural traditions in the heart of Kyoto

 The traditional textile district of Kyoto, Nishijin, is in the northwest of central Kyoto.
 Come here to learn about the history of Japanese textiles and to wander the historic streets lined with old wooden houses, or machiya, and dotted with small temples.

 Visit the Nishijin Textile Center to learn more about the ancient art of weaving.
-A workshop-museum hybrid, the best feature of this center is the kimono fashion show that goes on once every hour.
-It's a great way to see some truly remarkable kimono first-hand.
+A workshop-museum hybrid, it's a great way to see some truly remarkable kimono first-hand.

 The center also features live weaving demonstrations and a gallery of extravagant kimono from long ago.